awhitney42/YumYumDonut/README.md

 - t$="{clr}{home}{wht}donut! yum" : **t$** is the message that will be printed on the game scoreboard at the top of the screen.
 - ti$="000000" : This sets the system clock to 00:00:00 to start the game's countdown timer.

-*Note:* All the books would correctly have you add two more statements to the game initialization code:
+*Note:* Books on this topic would correctly encourage you add two more statements to the game initialization code:

 `poke52,48:poke56,48` : These two lines move the BASIC end-of-strings and end-of-memory pointers to protect the sprite data at address 12288